JudyMotha/portfolio-gh-pages/README.md

  <img src="./reactghpages.gif">

 * The work has a simple landing page with Aboutme Home tab  ,project/portfolio tab ,contcat tab and Resume tab.The portfolio page contains a few repo and published sites.
-* Quite challenging with a first of a HW with React with code and styling changes.Still needs a few fixes.Noticed a few glitches between HW performance on local m/c vs GH pages
+* Quite challenging with a first of a HW with React with code and styling changes.Still needs a few fixes.Noticed a few glitches between HW performance on local m/c vs GH pages.
+* * To note any code corrections on the direct GH repo  after pushing/deploying on GH /GH pages dos not work -Example tried adding stackoverflow in Footer(which I missed) .Its needs to redeployed !
 * Resolved deployment issues with README from  : https://github.com/gitname/react-gh-pages).(deploy master and then run npm run deploy to git master sourcecode  as default page and not as mentioned).I have 2 versions in my GHaccount  one with master as default which will be provided for HW and the other that has GH pages as default .

 * Used the below sites  to read  on react router
 * https://codesandbox.io/s/react-router-usehistory-q85di?from-embed
 * https://www.freecodecamp.org/news/a-complete-beginners-guide-to-react-router-include-router-hooks/